1909 Chinese provincial elections: Assembly composition

-Members of the provincial assemblies were largely scholar-gentry, especially those with advanced degrees.
-Out of a set of five assemblies with known member compositions, a slight majority of members were higher-ranking gentry, with only about 10% from non-gentry backgrounds.
-A small but prominent percentage of members had studied outside of China‚ mainly in Japan; Japanese-educated members were most numerous in the Sichuan assembly.
+Those elected to the assemblies were mostly scholar-gentry, especially those with advanced degrees.
+Within five assemblies with known member compositions, a slight majority of members were higher-ranking gentry, with only about 10% from non-gentry backgrounds.
+A small but prominent percentage of members had studied outside of China‚ mainly in Japan; the Sichuan assembly had the most Japanese-educated assembly members.
 The average age of the elected candidates was 41.

 The vast majority of members elected were constitutionalists.
 Although they formed a broad opposition bloc to revolutionary groups such as the Tongmenghui, they were not a unified faction; the Shandong and Guizhou assemblies quickly fell into factional conflict between conservative and progressive wings.
 Many of the progressive constitutionalists were younger and had studied abroad.
 A small fraction of the assemblymen were secretly affiliated with the Tongmenghui; although precise figures and membership is unknown, at least four members of the Sichuan assembly were Tongmenghui members, as well as Shaanxi assembly vice-chairman Guo Xiren.